FALL 2021 ONLINE CLASSES

 We live in a time of always more, always faster, where what’s new insists on itself as what’s most important.
 But outside this frenzy are questions that demand slow pondering, queries old as human consciousness: Why are we here?
 Is there a God?
 How do we live knowing our lives have a definite deadline?
 What does it mean to pray?
 The long history of human engagement with these ideas, the striving after answers, is best recorded in religious texts.
 There, we find the stories and rituals, commandments and prohibitions, that, whether or not we believe in a faith of our own, have shaped the world in which we live.
 And, as a model for our own writing, we’ll be delving into the work of writers who’ve grappled with these ideas and texts.

-TURN IT AND TURN IT: Delving into the Sacred with Poetry
+TURN IT AND TURN IT: Exploring the Sacred with Poetry

 Oct.
 24-Nov.
 19